richardatval/www.yesproject.org/_posts/2019-07-22-vote-for-yes.md

 layout: default
 published: true
 title: Vote for the YES Project in the 25th Birthday National Lottery Awards
-summary: >-
-  The YES Project are through to the finals, up against 9 other projects in the Community and Charity category and we need your support and vote.
-The winners will be decided by public vote
+summary: The winners will be decided by public vote
 ---